If I am age 50 or older, can I make a catch-up contribution to my IRA?

 What should I do if my IRA contribution exceeded the maximum amount allowed?

 A 6% excise tax may be assessed on an excess contribution if it remains in the IRA after the tax filing deadline plus extensions.
 If you file your tax return on time, you'll have an automatic six-month extension to make the withdrawal.
 If removed before tax filing deadline plus extensions, the excess contribution is not taxable.
 The earnings, however, are taxable in the year the excess contribution was made.
-The recent passage of the SECURE Act 2.0 signed by President Biden on December 29, 2022, has eliminated the 10% penalty that was previously assessed.

 What happens if I don't remove the excess contribution and earnings in a timely manner?